Through the eyes of

 After 2001, members of the council were no longer permitted to be magistrates after changes were made to structure of the courts system in Scotland.
 Whilst chair of the magistrates association in Scotland, Helen was a member of Lord Cullen's committee that reviewed the court system in Scotland.
 Changes introduced stopped the long-standing practice of each local authority operating local courts.
 As well as possible benefits in centralising the system, an argument was also made that there was a possible conflict of interest where members of the council also sat as magistrates and for local councils to run courts.

 Helen's time as a magistrate, together with her long service as a prison visitor and her position as convenor of Social Work, provided her with valuable experience in later roles in criminal justice where she was chair of the Tayside Community Justice Authority and later chaired the national association formed to represent all eight CJAs in Scotland.
+Helens work in the justice system included the following: